debricked/dbctf-docker/README.md

 # dbctf-docker
-A docker container for CTF challenges
+> A docker container for deploying CTF challenges